Georgia Revolution FC: Crest

 In 2016 a new crest was introduced.
 Paying homage to the history of the team, the new crest keeps the familiar Eagle's Head and patriotic red, white, and blue colors.
 Transitioning to a circle which unites the entire crest symbolizing the team motto "United We Stand" while highlighting the name Georgia Revolution FC and the year the team was established, 2010.

 Colors

-The colors of the Georgia Revolution FC are Red, White, and Blue.
-For the first five seasons of the club's existence they wore Blue or White Jerseys with matching shorts and red/white stripped or blue/white stripped socks.
-For 2016, Joma was the Kit Supplier.
-With that came a change to a Red and White stripped home Jersey and a White away Jersey.
-Both Jerseys are worn with blue shorts and either blue or white socks.
-In 2019, Summa Sportwear became the new Kit supplier and our away kit was changed to all blue.
+The colors of the Georgia Revolution FC are red, white, and blue.
+For the first five seasons of the club's existence they wore blue or white jerseys with matching shorts and red/white striped or blue/white striped socks.
+For 2016, Joma was the kit supplier.
+With that came a change to a red and white striped home jersey and a white away jersey.
+Both jerseys are worn with blue shorts and either blue or white socks.
+In 2019, Summa Sportwear became the new kit supplier and the away kit was changed to all blue.